 What to Expect

-Before removing a wisdom tooth, we will give you a local anesthetic to numb the area where the tooth will be removed.
+We give you a local anesthetic before removing a wisdom tooth so the area will be numb.
 A general anesthetic may be used, especially if several or all of your wisdom teeth will be removed at the same time.
 A general anesthetic prevents pain in the whole body and will make you groggy or cause you to sleep through the procedure.
-We’ll probably recommend that you don’t eat or drink after midnight on the night before surgery, so you are prepared for the anesthetic.
+We recommend that you don’t eat or drink after midnight on the night before surgery, so you are prepared for the anesthetic.

-We will remove the wisdom tooth carefully.
-After the tooth is removed, you may need stitches.
+We remove the wisdom tooth carefully and after the tooth is removed, you will need stitches.
 Some stitches dissolve over time and some have to be removed after a few days.
 We’ll tell you if your stitches need to be removed.
 A folded cotton gauze pad placed over the wound will help stop the bleeding.

 What To Expect After Surgery

 In most cases, the recovery period lasts only a few days.
 Take painkillers as prescribed.
 The following tips will help speed your recovery.

 - Bite gently on the gauze pad periodically, and change pads as they become soaked with blood.
 Call your dentist or oral surgeon if you still have bleeding 24 hours after your surgery.
 While your mouth is numb, be careful not to bite the inside of your cheek or lip, or your tongue.